eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 - a Ceylon UTF-32 `Character` is assigned to a Java 16-bit `char`

-the assignment can fail at runtime, producing an exception.
+the assignment can result in _silent_ overflow or loss of precision at runtime.

 _Note: it is not a goal of Ceylon's type system to warn about operations which might result in numeric overflow.
 In general,